 - 1/8 teaspoon freshly ground black pepper

-- Chopped fresh basil or fresh thyme, optional for serving
+- Chopped fresh basil or fresh thyme or oregano, optional for serving

 - Preheat the oven to 450 degrees F. Line a rimmed baking sheet with a double layer of parchment paper.